carpentries-incubator/reproducible-publications-quarto/index.md

 > ## Prerequisites:
 >
-> Some familiarity or experience in R/RStudio is recommended but not required.
+> Experience in R/RStudio is recommended but not required.
+Experience, if not, familiarity, with using Version Control with Git is required.
+You will need a <a href="https://github.com/">GitHub Account</a> to fork and pull the example repo.
 {: .prereq}

 {% include links.md %}